gaelforget/ClimateModels.jl/README.md

 [![Dev](https://img.shields.io/badge/documentation-blue.svg)](https://gaelforget.github.io/ClimateModels.jl/dev)

 **ClimateModels.jl** provides a uniform interface to climate models of varying complexity and completeness.
-Models that range from low dimensional to whole Earth System models can be run and/or analyzed via this framework.
+Models that range from low dimensional to whole Earth System models can be run and analyzed via this framework.

-It supports workflows that either run models or replay model output retrieved from storage.
+**ClimateModels.jl** supports workflows that either run models or replay model output retrieved from storage.
 File formats commonly used in climate science are supported.
 It uses _git_ to enable workflow documentation and reproducibility.

 Example notebooks listed below are from [the docs](https://gaelforget.github.io/ClimateModels.jl/dev/).